Beetlejuice Shrimp Cocktail Cheeseball for Halloween

 What’s Up, Hungry People?

 That’s right, Hungry People.
-Today, we’re making a creepy, crawly Beetlejuice-inspired shrimp cocktail that looks like it came straight out of the Netherworld.
-It’s a little weird, a little spooky, and a lot of fun to make.
-Perfect for your next Halloween party, or any time you feel like getting a little weird with your appetizers.
+We’re making a Beetlejuice-inspired shrimp cocktail cheeseball that looks like it reached straight out of your nightmares and onto the snack table.
+It’s the perfect mix of creepy and campy – ideal for Halloween parties or any time you want to get weird with your appetizers.

 Here’s What You Need